-Kevin is a Ph.D.
-Student at Liberty University (2022).
-He has a Master’s in Liberal Arts from Johns Hopkins University (2018), and his BA in Sociology / Anthropology from Florida International University (2016).
+Kevin is a Ph.D. candidate at Liberty University (2023).
+He has a Master’s in Liberal Arts from Johns Hopkins University (2018), and his BA in Global Studies – Sociology / Anthropology from Florida International University (2016).

 Kev, started this website to journal some of his experiences, projects and papers, while pursuing his Ph.D. at Liberty.
 This site will also host papers written while studying at Johns Hopkins and Florida International University.
 The intention is to share his work with those who are starting out in their pursuit of higher education, those on their way, and to those who have completed their journey.

-Primary Research interest is in researching the lives of black soldiers during the American Civil War / World War One, as well as, a study of Civil War medicine, the wars diseases, and the lives of the post war disabled soldiers, both physical and mental.
+Primary Research interest is in researching Civil War hospital ships, Civil War medicine and its diseases, the lives of black soldiers during the American Civil War / World War One.

 Secondary Research: Social-cultural, economic, and racial issues during the Antebellum and Reconstruction period, with a focus on the Apalachicola, Chattahoochee, and Flint rivers.